-The following are a few things to keep in mind when using these facilities:
+The following are a few things to keep in mind when using the public shared spaces on campus:

 - 1. All books and study materials must be cleaned up on a daily basis. - 2.
-No drinks will be allowed in the library.
 Only cups with secure lids are allowed in the classroom.
 No food is allowed in the classroom; you may snack on the porch and the tile in the back of the classroom only. - 3.
-Please do your part in making sure that the classroom, bathrooms, lounge, and library stay clean.
+Please do your part in making sure that these areas stay clean.
 Please also keep an eye on campus and pick up any trash or litter that you may see.
 Take pride in our campus.